naoina/miyabi/README.md

 See [Godoc](http://godoc.org/github.com/naoina/miyabi) for more information.

 **NOTE**: Miyabi is using features of Go 1.3, so doesn't work in Go 1.2.x and older versions.
+Also when using on Windows, it works but graceful shutdown/restart are disabled explicitly.

 ## Graceful shutdown or restart